 As a dietitian, I help people learn proper nutrition for their kids.
 But an even more important part of my job is helping to teach how to feed kids.
 In my mind the how is infinitely more important than the what when it comes to good health and a healthy relationship with food.

 This chair in and of itself is a great starting point for promoting good feelings around meal times!

 It properly positions your baby and allows them to sit right at the table with you.
 Both infinitely important things in the how of feeding.

 When we originally got the Stokke high chair, we got the baby set, as well.

-If I had to do it again, I would save myself the extra $30 dollars and only buy the infant insert.
+If I had to do it again, I would save myself the extra $30 dollars and only buy the baby set.
 We have never used the cushion (see #1 above!), and the tray sits in our closet and has also never been used.
 One of the reasons this chair is so great is because it allows your baby to be right at the table with you.
 The tray would defeat that purpose, and in my mind is simply not necessary.

 From a baby led weaning standpoint, this chair is ideal.
 It allows you to eat with your baby, which is an important part of teaching your baby how to eat.